The Stanford Enneagram Discovery Inventory and Guide

 -

-The two gold standards produced similar results.
-These results are used to indicate the validity of the Essential Enneagram Test– the probability that users will accurately select their personality type from among the nine paragraphs.
+Both gold standards produced similar results.
+These results were used to indicate the validity of the Essential Enneagram Test – the probability that users will accurately select their personality type from among the nine paragraphs.

 Daniels and Price analyzed the results for each of the nine paragraphs separately.
 Each of the nine paragraphs, or personality types, has its own probability of accurately discriminating among the nine Enneagram personality types.
-The Type Determination pages in The Essential Enneagram, available on AMAZON, show the validity of each paragraph.
-For example, the Type 1 paragraph has a 66 percent validity and the Type 9 has a 68 percent validity.
+The Type Determination pages in The Essential Enneagram book, available on AMAZON, show the validity of each paragraph.
+For example, the Type 1 paragraph has a 66% validity and the Type 9 has a 68% validity.
 This means that two-thirds of the people who selected these paragraphs as their type were also identified as this type by the gold standard – either by an expert’s rating through a structured interview or by their own re-evaluation of themselves following an Enneagram course.
-The break-down on the validity of each type can be found in The Essential Enneagram, 2009.
+The break-down on the validity of each type can also be found in The Essential Enneagram book.

 The Essential Enneagram Statistical Analyses

 Each Enneagram paragraph was analyzed with respect to sensitivity (SENS), specificity (SPEC), predictive value of positives (PVP), predictive value of negatives (PVN), test efficiency (EFF), and Cohen’s Kappa test for intraclass correlation.
-Kappa statistics were computed for the test across all 9 scales as a measure of overall test concordance.
-Test validity as measured by congruency of respondents’ answers to the gold standard were statistically and clinically significant.
-The overall Kappa for the entire test was 0.5254 (p<0.0001), considered a significant degree of concordance.
-All analyses of individual items exhibited concordance or intraclass correlations significant at p<0.0001.
-Reliability analysis was performed with a small naïve group (n=62) of graduate students.
+Kappa statistics were computed for the Essential Enneagram test across all 9 scales to measure overall test concordance.
+Test validity as measured by congruency of respondents’ answers to the gold standard (Expert Rater or Course Enrollment) were statistically and clinically significant.
+The overall Kappa for the entire test was 0.5254 (p<0.0001), which is a significant degree of concordance.
+All analyses of individual items displayed concordance or intra-class correlations significant at p<0.0001.
+In addition, reliability analysis was performed with a small naïve group (n=62) of graduate students.
 Alternate versions of the inventory were given in the main four weeks apart without introduction of the Enneagram or other bias.
-Analysis revealed a significant concordance, Kappa=0.589 (p<0.0001)
+This analysis also revealed a significant concordance, Kappa=0.589 (p<0.0001)